fabianschuiki/Maxwell/concept/Stages.md

 - **AssignmentExpr**: `rhs.requiredType` = `lhs.possibleType`
 - **CallInterface**: Each argument's type is the set of types of the input arguments at this location of all candidates.

+### CalculateActualTypes
+Calculates the largest common set of types between an object's possible and required type.
+If no such type is found, the object is assigned the invalid type.

+### NarrowCallCandidates
+Eliminates unfeasible call candidates based on whether their types match the call argument's required types.
+Does not actually remove the call candidates but rather marks them as unfeasible.
+After this stage is finished and has not invalidated any dependencies each call is ready for call selection.

+### SelectCallCandidate
+Picks the best candidate marked as feasible for each call.
+In case no feasible entries are left an error may be produced here.

 Requires Testing